ucodery/ucodery-slides/slides/you-are-sharing-your-code-wrong/slides.md

 UNLESS is distracts, frustrates, stops them.
 If they can't or don't want to deal with your share

-You might not care either, but whatever you *pass on thinking* about you force your consumers to care about -->
+You might not care either, but whatever you *pass on thinking* about you force your consumers to care about

+now you're giving them code and a PROBLEM
+-->

 ---